py-punk/group-i/README.md

-# includes all data files and code
+# This repository contains Machine Learning (PH582) Hackathon and project codes to which I have contributed.